wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 web_server_n
 ```

 We need to notice this is a different architecture than the cache of CPU.
-In multi-core CPUs, each core has it's own cache instead of having a shared cache, which looks like this:
+In multi-core CPUs, each core has its own cache instead of having a shared cache, which looks like this:

 ```
 core_1 <--> cache_1